jordanebelanger/SwiftyBluetooth/README.md

 # SwiftyBluetooth
-Swift 3, fully featured closures based library for CoreBluetooth on iOS 9+ devices.
+Fully featured closures based library for CoreBluetooth on iOS 9+ devices.

-For Swift 2 use v0.1.1

 ## Background
 CoreBluetooth and its delegate based API can be difficult to use at time.
 Often times you already know the specifications of the peripheral you're about to use and simply want to read or write to predetermined characteristics.